Sepitus-exe/WKElementaryDark/README.md

 There are four text colors you can override:

-- `--USER-text` is the default color used over everything except `inverted-surface`.
+- `--USER-text` is the default color used over everything except `surface-inv`.
 Please ensure text remains legible over all your color choices with this foreground text color.

 - `--USER-text-inv` is the inverted foreground color used over